CP1401/Practicals/prac_02/README.md

 > We copied the contents of the Run window, including prompts, user input, other outputs.
 > In this example, the user entered `65.50` for the daily food cost, `49` for the activities and `4` for the number of
 > days.
 These numbers in the output are not printed by your code, but are the user's inputs.
-> We will never ask you to closely match the output and then not show you what the program looks like!
+> We will never ask you to closely match the output and then not show you what the program results look like!

 ```
 Daily food cost: $65.50